slinkp/pw-git-scripts/README.md

 ## git iter

-Like `git bisect`, but iterates linearly instead of bisecting.
+Like `git bisect`, but iterates linearly through history instead of bisecting.

+Motivation: Finding breakage in a messy history that mixes bad and good commits.
+`git bisect` can be fooled by this.
+Also handy for:
+ - manually exploring history via `git iter next` and `git iter prev`

 Basic usage:
 - git iter help [subcmd]